-The County Council will consider first all those applications received by the published deadline of midnight on 15 January 2024.
-Notifications to parents offering a junior school place will be sent by the County Council on 16 April 2024.
+The County Council will consider first all those applications received by the published deadline of midnight on 15 January 2025.
+Notifications to parents offering a junior school place will be sent by the County Council on 16 April 2025.

-Applications made after the deadline will be considered after all on-time applications have been fully processed unless exceptional circumstances merit consideration alongside on-time applications.
+Applications made after the deadline will be considered after all on-time applications have been fully processed unless exceptional circumstances merit consideration alongside ontime applications.

 For the normal admission round, all on time preferences will be considered simultaneously and ranked in accordance with the admission criteria.
-If more than one school can offer a place, the parent's highest stated available preference will be allocated.